Design principles

 Avoid unnecessary inheritance

 Inheritance is a useful tool for reusing code.
-In principle, it sounds great: derive from a base class, and you get all of its behaviour for free!
+In principle, it sounds great: derive from a base class, and you get all of its behavior for free!
 Unfortunately, it’s rarely that simple.
 There are sometimes negative side effects of inheritance.

 - A subclass cannot reduce the interface of the base class.
 You have to implement all abstract methods, even if you don’t need them.